Jobs to be Done at GitLab

 Job Differentiators: What factors influence how the job gets done?

-• If the Job Performer has young children or not
+If the Job Performer has young children vs. children out of the house

-• If the potential new home is local (within driving distance) vs. far away from the current location
+If the potential new home is local vs. far away

 Main Jobs to micro jobs